The Associated Press Stylebook Is Now Officially Racist

-In response to this update, I publicly asked John Daniszewski, the Vice President for Standards, “why aren’t all racial groups treated equally” in the updated stylebook.
+In response to this update, I publicly asked John Daniszewski, the AP’s vice president for Standards, “why aren’t all racial groups treated equally” in the updated stylebook.

 When the change was made last month, I openly posed the question as to whether the change was racist.
 After all, if the lower-case “b” was such an insult to black people, then why shouldn’t the lower-case “w” be an insult to white people?

-The Associated Press addressed this issues on Monday, with Daniszewski writing in the AP Style Blog in post titled, “Why we will lowercase white.”
+The Associated Press addressed this issue on Monday, with Daniszewski writing in the AP Style Blog a post titled, “Why we will lowercase white.”

 “AP style will continue to lowercase the term white in racial, ethnic and cultural senses,” Daniszewski wrote.
 “This decision follows our move last month to capitalize Black in such uses.
 We consulted with a wide group of people internally and externally around the globe and considered a variety of commentary in making these decisions.”

 “There was clear desire and reason to capitalize Black.
-Most notably, people who are Black have strong historical and cultural commonalities, even if they are from different parts of the world and even if they now live in different parts of the world.”
+Most notably, people who are Black have strong historical and cultural commonalities, even if they are from different parts of the world and even if they now live in different parts of the world,” he wrote.

 Because white people don’t have strong historical and cultural commonalities?
 I suspect a large portion of white people can trace their origins to Europe.
 But, I guess that doesn’t count.